Ercenk/AzureMarketplaceSaaSApiClient/README.md

                 return token.AccessToken;
     ```

-- Make a bearer token by prepending "Bearer " to the auth token, as show in the following code snippet ([RestClient class](https://github.com/Ercenk/AzureMarketplaceSaaSApiClient/blob/master/src/RestClient.cs#L48)) and set it to the "Authorization" header of the request
+- Make a bearer token by prepending "Bearer " to the access token, as show in the following code snippet ([RestClient class](https://github.com/Ercenk/AzureMarketplaceSaaSApiClient/blob/master/src/RestClient.cs#L48)) and set it to the "Authorization" header of the request

     ```C#
         request.Headers.Authorization = new AuthenticationHeaderValue("Bearer", bearerToken);